Taking Inventory: Toronto Blue Jays

 This is the 13th entry in MLBTR’s Taking Inventory Series.
-Click for entries on the White Sox, Royals, Phillies, Pirates, Giants, Padres, Reds, Braves, Tigers, Marlins, Mets and Athletics.

 The non-waiver trade deadline is just 19 days away, and over the coming weeks there will be several teams that at one point looked to be fringe contenders but are now gravitating toward marketing certain veteran assets.
 One such club is the Blue Jays, who are reportedly open to offers on their short-term veterans.
 There’s an important distinction to make between that and operating as a full-on seller; there’s yet to be any serious indication that the Jays are interested in a lengthy rebuild.
 In fact, Toronto has reported interest in acquiring Dee Gordon and has reportedly scouted Jose Quintana.